jordankettles/StocktakeCloud/README.md

 - Click on "Account details" and then AWS CLI: [Show]
 - Copy and paste the details found here to `StocktakeCloud/.aws/credentials`

-Now we need to set up a script to be run before launching the EC2-instances using Vagrant, for Windows users this file is a batch (`.bat`) and for Mac users this file is a shell script (`.sh`) found in the `StocktakeCloud/setup` directory
+Now we need to set up a script to be run before launching the EC2-instances using Vagrant, Mac / Unix users this file is a shell script (`.sh`) found in the `StocktakeCloud/setup` directory, for Windows users this file is a batch (`.bat`) and replaces the `vagrant` command.

 - Enter your `aws_access_key_id`, `aws_secret_access_key` and the `aws_session_token` contained in your `.aws/credentials` file to the variables of the same name (but capitalised).
-- Enter your `sns_key` and `sns_secret` values pertaining to your SNS instance
+- Enter your `sns_key` and `sns_secret` values pertaining to your SNS instance.
-- Enter the `keypair_name` and `private_key_path` associated with your AWS account
+- Enter the `keypair_name` and `private_key_path` that you downloaded previously.
-- Enter the elastic IP's used for both EC2 instances to their respective variables
+- Enter the two Elastic IPs you created.
 - Enter the security group id used for which the EC2 instances and the RDS are setup with
-- Enter the Subnet ID's used for both EC2 instances
+- Enter your Subnet ID

 #### RDS Database Initialisation